Kahlil Byrd: Democracy reform

 Byrd began his career in broadcast journalism, working for National Public Radio in Washington, D.C.
 He later joined The BBC as a producer.
 Following his graduate studies at Harvard, Byrd became an entrepreneur to focus on "driving events" rather than just commenting and interpreting them.
 In 2005, he was appointed spokesman and communications director for Deval Patrick's 2006 campaign for governor of Massachusetts.
 Byrd left the campaign in April 2006 to "return to business interests".
 In 2007, Byrd joined the Patrick administration as Director of Gubernatorial Appointments.

 Byrd was also a Term Member and an International Affairs Fellow with the Council on Foreign Relations.

-Byrd served as the first president of StudentsFirst, the grassroots education reform advocacy organization founded by Michelle Rhee, former chancellor of District of Columbia Schools.
+Byrd was the first president of StudentsFirst, the grassroots education reform advocacy organization founded by Michelle Rhee, former chancellor of District of Columbia Schools.
 StudentsFirst was a non-profit organization based in Sacramento, California.
 As president, Byrd managed the organization's long-term strategy, operations budget and growth.
 In announcing his departure in July 2013, Rhee credited Byrd with "leav[ing] the organization stronger and more prepared to challenge the status quo on behalf of kids".

 From 2009 through the 2012 election cycle, Byrd was chief executive of Americans Elect, a national organization that aimed, through technology, to nominate and bipartisan ticket for president.
 Under Byrd’s leadership Americans Elect was placed on the ballot in 29 states to conduct an online convention, with the intention of placing a cross partisan presidential ticket on all 50 state ballots.
 During the 2012 presidential election cycle, Americans Elect worked to nominate and elect a third-party candidate for president, but no candidate gained sufficient support to meet the national threshold for candidacy for the convention, as established by the organization.
 In May 2012, Americans Elect decided to suspend the planned online convention without fielding a candidate. but not before being widely praised for its technology and brand innovations.
 The organization won 2012 People’s Choice Award at South by Southwest, the Campaigns & Elections 2012 CampaignTech Innovator Award, and Campaigns & Elections Magazine awarded Byrd a Campaign Tech Innovator award in the nonpartisan innovator category.
 The organization was awarded two 2012 CLIO Awards, for content and interactive excellence.
 During his tenure, the organization raised over US$40 million and established a fully functioning start-up with over 150 paid staff, 4,000 contractors and 3,000 volunteers nationwide.
 Over two years, Americans Elect had 3.5 million unique visitors to its website and acquired more than 450,000 members.

+Shur

+Byrd is founder and CEO of Shur.
+Founded in 2020, Shur is a B2B2C fintech/insurtech company, building financial solutions for America's Student Loan Borrowers.
+Working with companies, cities, and membership organizations.